trackreco/mkFit/README.md

 **FINAL WORD ON AFS**

-AFS is being phased out at CERN... so at some point we will have to update our scripts to point to /eos spaces for web directories... a problem for another day.
+AFS is being phased out at CERN.
+The web scripts currently accomodate both options.
 However, if you have your own website you want to post plots to, then feel free to use ```./web/collect-benchmarks.sh``` to tidy up the plots into neat directories, and then send them where you want.

 ## Section 6: Submit an issue